AndresCampuzano/Sales-Dashboard-API/README.md

 ## 📍 Overview

-SALES-DASHBOARD-API is a backend application developed to provide a sales dashboard REST API a shop.
+SALES-DASHBOARD-API is a backend application developed to provide a sales dashboard REST API for a shop.
 It allows you to manage and retrieve sales data through a simple and intuitive API.

 ---